Lucsantosg/CloudLogAnalysis/security_ov.md

 ## Granting permissions to a user to work with logs
-{: #grant_permissions}
+{: #grant_permissions1}

 For a user to be able to manage logs, or to view logs, the user must be granted permissions in the {{site.data.keyword.Bluemix_notm}} to work with the {{site.data.keyword.loganalysisshort}} service.

-* For information about permissions required to manage logs, see [Roles that are required by a user to manage logs](/docs/services/CloudLogAnalysis/manage_logs.html#roles).
+* For information about permissions required to manage logs, see [Roles that are required by a user to manage logs](/docs/services/CloudLogAnalysis/manage_logs.html#roles1).
 * For information about permissions required to view logs, see [Roles that are required by a user to view logs](/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#roles).

 For more information on how to grant permissions, see: